rob006-software/yii2-simple-auth/README.md

 Yii 2 extension that provides simple authentication based on a secret key.

-The extension provides components for easy authenticate and validate the request.
+The extension provides components for easy authenticate and validate the HTTP request.
 Each request gets its own unique token with the expiration time, so no passwords or keys are sent with the request - it should be safer than [basic access authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) when you don't use https.